*I will be using pseudonyms throughout this account to maintain patient confidentiality.

-I was in my final year of training and was working on the antenatal admissions unit when I was asked to look after a woman who was being admitted for ? a small per vaginam bleed.
+I was in my final year of training and was working on the antenatal admissions unit when I was asked to look after a woman who was being admitted for ? a small per vaginum bleed.
 She was informed to put a sanitary pad on before coming into clinic for us to inspect any loss.

 On admission *Sabina appeared well.
 I took a synopsis of her pregnancy so far, had a look through her notes, palpated her abdomen, listened to the fetal heart, alongside other aspects of an antenatal check, such as urine testing etc.

 I then asked her if I could see the sanitary pad.
-There was no evidence of blood, just a fair amount of what looked like vaginal discharge, which is to be expected as it’s increased in pregnancy.
+There was no evidence of blood, just a fair amount of what looked like vaginal discharge.
+Which is to be expected as it’s increased in pregnancy.
 This is normal, and helps prevent any infections travelling up from the vagina to the womb.
 I told *Sabina that I was then going to smell it.
 This is common practice and what we are taught to do, as I’m sure you’re aware that women are more prone to stress incontinence when they are heavily pregnant.

 Therefore, as midwives we often smell the pads, as it is easy to tell the difference in smell between a pad that has amniotic fluid on, compared with one that might have leaked urine on it.
 Also you can detect potential signs of infection from smell too, so it’s best practice to do this as a diagnostic tool.